 Also called a screen test, display test, panel test, or monitor test - the same full-screen color cycle covers all four names and works on LCD, OLED, and LED panels.

 Wondering if your screen has dead pixels or other display issues?
-Use our free online dead pixel checker to quickly identify faulty pixels on LCD, OLED, or LED screens.
-With full-screen color testing, you can spot dead, stuck, or discolored pixels and verify your screen's resolution without any downloads.
-This screen/display test runs a full-screen color cycle so the pixel pattern is easy to spot.
+Use the free online dead pixel checker to quickly identify faulty pixels on LCD, OLED, or LED screens.
+The full-screen color test paints a solid red, green, blue, black, white, or yellow field across the entire viewport so dead, stuck, or discolored pixels stand out against a uniform background, and the three live readout numbers below the tiles let you verify the actual painted resolution without downloads.

 Running a full pre-meeting hardware check?
 After the screen test, verify the rest of the input surface with the microphone test (level metering, permission check) and the camera test (resolution, preview).
 Together the three take under a minute and cover every hardware surface a typical video call depends on.